alex-ball/dccpaper/README.md

 The classes are suitable for submissions to the respective review boards, but can also be used to produce the final camera-ready papers.

-Please note that the image files distributed with this package, dccpaper-by.eps and dccpaper-by.pdf, are trademarks of Creative Commons and are subject to the Creative Commons trademark policy: <http://creativecommons.org/policies>
+Please note that the image files distributed with this bundle, dccpaper-by.eps and dccpaper-by.pdf, are trademarks of Creative Commons and are subject to the Creative Commons trademark policy: <http://creativecommons.org/policies>

 ## Installation